Want to learn more about our DPT Program?

 6. LETTERS OF RECOMMENDATION: Three (3) individuals who can supply personal/ professional evaluations

-- (1) professor or teacher in the applicant’s undergraduate course of study.
+- (1) Professor or teacher in the applicant’s undergraduate course of study, or participated in extracurricular experiences with

-*If the applicant has no employment experience, a supervisor in a non‐clinical volunteer experience, a coach in a collegiate sports activity in which the applicant participated, or second professor or clinician may be used.
+- (1) (a) Current or former employer, (b) supervisor in a non-clinical volunteer, research, or extracurricular experience, (c) a coach in a collegiate sports activity in which the applicant participated

 The PT Division has composed a guidance document to assist recommenders with writing their letter of recommendation, should they have any questions about what to include: Guidelines for Writing a Letter of Evaluation